-The concept of Duality has intrigued mankind since the beginning of civilization, and ancient Vedic texts propose several philosophies on the duality of nature in intriguing detail..
-Bhedadīpikā is a visual dialogue based on my own duality - as an artist and scientist.
+The concept of Duality has intrigued mankind since the beginning of civilization, and ancient Vedic texts propose several philosophies on the duality of nature in intriguing detail.
+Bhedadīpikā is a visual dialogue based on Priyanka's own duality - as an artist as well as researcher.

-The artwork comprises of two objects constrained inside a 1cm³ box: a strip of paper where I drew the phases of the Moon in glow-in-the-dark ink, and a nano-sim card that contains artistic simulations that I coded using the Python programming language.
-Inspired by my Indian roots and the Vedic influence, I named my work “Bhedadipika – an illustration of Duality”.
+The artwork comprises of two objects constrained inside a 1cm³ box: a strip of paper with handdrawn phases of the Moon in glow-in-the-dark ink, and a nano-sim card that contains artistic simulations that are coded using Python programming language.
+Inspired by her Indian roots and Vedic influence, work is named “Bhedadipika – an illustration of Duality”.
 It plays upon several notions of Duality such as: